Operation Burnt Frost: Timeline

 On 20 February 2008, at 1:00 p.m.
 EST Secretary of Defense Gates, with consultation of the White House, approved the mission.
 The launch happened at 10:26 p.m.
 EST and the collision with the satellite happened a few minutes later.

-On 25 February 2008, the Department of Defense announced that based on debris analysis, that the objective of destroying the hydrazine tank and reduction, if not elimination, of the risk to people on Earth was achieved.
+On 25 February 2008, the Department of Defense announced, based on debris analysis, that destruction of the hydrazine tank and reduction, if not elimination, of the risk to humans was achieved.

 That test produced 174 pieces of orbital debris that were cataloged by the U.S. military.
 While most of the debris re-entered the Earth's atmosphere within a few months, two pieces lasted slightly longer because they were thrown into higher orbits.
 The final tracked piece of USA-193 debris (COSPAR 2006-057GH, SATCAT 35425) re-entered 20 months later on 28 October 2009.